Manual Installation

 Build and Install the Pie CLI This command compiles and installs the

-executable into your Cargo home directory (~/.cargo/bin
+pieexecutable into your Cargo home directory (~/.cargo/bin).cargo install --path ./pie-cli -

 Build the Example Inferlets This command compiles the example applications to WebAssembly.